masterLazy/LazyWeb/README.md

 # LazyWeb
 A new web SDK strives to be perfect and easy to use.
-It is developed with the experience of 'mLib/mWeb'.
-(I thought mWeb was a piece of trash so I decide to create this.
-Now everything is new!
-Without mWeb's bugs! )
+(I have developed mWeb but I thought it was trash so I decide to create this. )

 ## Introduction
 LazyWeb is based on **Windows API** and **OpenSSL**.